DimensionDataResearch/docker-machine-driver-ddcloud/README.md

 * `ddcloud-ssh-bootstrap-password` - The initial SSH password used to bootstrap SSH key authentication.
 This password is removed once the SSH key has been installed
 Environment: `DD_COMPUTE_SSH_BOOTSTRAP_PASSWORD`
+* `ddcloud-create-ssh-firewall-rule` - Automatically create a firewall rule to enable inbound SSH to the target server?

 ## Installing the provider